Arvanites: Intercommunity relations

 Arvanites were regarded as ethnically distinct from the Greeks until the 19th century.
 Amongst the Arvanites, this difference was expressed in words such as shkljira for a Greek person and shkljerishtë for the Greek language that had until recent decades negative overtones.
 These words in Arvanitika have their related counterpart in the pejorative term shqa used by Northern Albanians for Slavs.
 Ultimately these terms used amongst Albanian speakers originate from the Latin word sclavus which contained the traditional meaning of "the neighbouring foreigner".

-With participation in the Greek War of Independence and the Greek Civil War, this has led to increasing assimilation amongst the Arvanites.
+With participation in the Greek War of Independence and the Civil War, this has led to increasing assimilation amongst the Arvanites.
 The common Christian Orthodox religion they shared with the rest of the local population was one of the main reasons that led to their assimilation.
 Although sociological studies of Arvanite communities still used to note an identifiable sense of a special "ethnic" identity among Arvanites, the authors did not identify a sense of 'belonging to Albania or to the Albanian nation'.
 Many Arvanites find the designation "Albanians" offensive as they identify nationally and ethnically as Greeks and not Albanians.
 Jacques Lévy describes the Arvanites as "Albanian speakers who were integrated into Greek national identity as early as the first half of the nineteenth century and who in no way consider themselves as an ethnic minority".